Sustainable Development Goal 15: Targets, indicators and progress

 The UN has defined 12 Targets and 14 Indicators for SDG 15.
 Five of them are to be achieved by the year 2020, two by the year 2030 and the rest have no target year.

 Each of the targets also has one or more indicators to measure progress.
 In total there are fourteen indicators for SDG 15.
 FAO is the custodian agency for three of the indicators for SDG targets 15.1, 15.2 and 15.4.

 Target 15.1: Conserve and restore terrestrial and freshwater ecosystems

-The full title of Target 15.1 is: "By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligations under international agreements."
+The full title of Target 15.1 is: "By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligation under international agreements."